apptainer/singularity-userdocs/singularity_and_docker.rst

 Best Practices
 --------------

 Singularity can make use of most Docker and OCI images without complication.
 However, there exist  known cases where complications can arise.
-A brief compilation of these known cases follows below.
+Thus a brief compilation of best practices follows below.

+    1. Accounting for trust

+    Docker containers *allow for* privilege escalation.
+In a ``Dockerfile``, for example, the ``USER`` instruction allows for user and/or group settings to be made in the Linux operating environment.
+The trust model in Singularity is completely different: Singularity allows untrusted users to run untrusted containers in a trusted way.
+Because Singularity containers embodied as SIF files execute in *user* space, there is no possibility for privilege escalation.
+In other words, those familiar with Docker, should *not* expect access to elevated user permissions; and as a corollary, use of the ``USER`` instruction must be *avoided*.

+    Singularity does, however, allow for fine-grained control over the permissions that containers require for execution.
+Given that Singularilty executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, Singularity allows users and/or groups to be granted/revoked authorized capabilties.
+Owing to Singularity's trust model, this fundamental best practice can be stated as follows:

+        "Employ ``singularity capability`` to manage execution privileges for containers"

-    1. Maintaining containers built from Docker and OCI images
+    2. Maintaining containers built from Docker and OCI images

     SIF files created by boostrapping from Docker or OCI images are, of course, only as current as the most recent Singularity ``pull``.
 Subsequent retrievals *may* result in containers that are built and/or behave differently, owing to changes in the corresponding ``Dockerfile``.
 A prudent practice then, for maintaining containers of value, is based upon use of Singularity definition files.
 Styled and implemented after a ``Dockerfile`` retrieved at some point in time, use of ``diff`` on subsequent versions of this same file, can be employed to inform maintenance of the corresponding Singularity definition file.
 Understanding build specifications at this level of detail places container creators in a much more sensible position prior to signing with an encrypted key.
 Thus the best practice is:

         "Maintain detailed build specifications for containers, rather than opaque runtimes"

+    3. Working with environment variables

+    In a ``Dockerfile``, `environment variables are declared <https://docs.docker.com/engine/reference/builder/#env>`_ as key-value pairs through use of the ``ENV`` instruction.
+Declaration in the build specification for a container is advised, rather than relying upon user
+    (e.g., ``.bashrc``, ``.profile``) or system-wide configuration files for interactive shells.
+Should a ``Dockerfile`` be converted into a definition file for Singularity, as suggested in the container-maintenance best practice above, :ref:`environment variables can be explicitly represented <definition-files>` as ``ENV`` instructions that have been converted into entries in the ``%environment`` section, respectively.
+This best practice can be stated as follows:

+        "Define environment variables in container specifications, not interactive shells"

-    2. Installation to ``/root``
+    4. Installation to ``/root``

     Docker and OCI container's are typically run as the ``root`` user; therefore, ``/root`` (this user's ``$HOME`` directory) will be the installation target when ``$HOME`` is specified.
 Installation to ``/root`` may prove workable in some circumstances - e.g., while the container is executing, or if read-only access is required to this directory after installation.
 In general, however, because this is the ``root`` directory conventional wisdom suggests this practice be avoided.
 Thus the best practice is:

         "Avoid installations that make use of ``/root``."

+    5. Read-only ``/`` filesystem

+    Singularity mounts a container's ``/`` filesystem in read-only mode.
+To ensure a Docker container meets Singularity's requirements, it may prove useful to execute ``docker run --read-only --tmpfs /run --tmpfs /tmp godlovedc/lolcow``.
+The best practioce here is:

+        "Ensure Docker containers meet Singularity's read-only ``/`` filesystem requirement"

-    3. Installation to ``$HOME`` or ``$TMP``
+    6. Installation to ``$HOME`` or ``$TMP``

     In making use of Singularity, it is common practice for ``$USER`` to be automatically mounted on ``$HOME``, and for ``$TMP`` also to be mounted.
 To avoid the side effects (e.g., 'missing' or conflicting files) that might arise as a consequence of executing ``mount`` commands then, the best practice is: